top of page

 Peanuts:

-Not the best “nut” for hamsters, but the occasional treat in the shell can be fun.
+Not the best “nut” for hamsters, but as an occasional treat can be fine.

 Organic peanut butter (salt & sugar free), is fine to use in treat recipes.